AnthonyOliveri/ToDoList/README.md

 Currently, the app supports a single list.
 The list title can be edited, and items can be added, removed, reordered, and checked/unchecked as completed.

-Future plans include adding support for multiple lists, and changing how items are added (possibly UIAlertView instead of a separate view controller).
+Future plans include adding support for multiple lists and upgrading the UI to make it prettier.